SEAS OF SHADOWS WINS SUNDANCE FILM FESTIVAL AUDIENCE AWARD.

 NATIONAL GEOGRAPHIC BUYS IT FOR $3M.

-The “courageous undercover agents” featured in the film are led by EAL’s co-founder, Andrea Crosta.
-The film follows EAL’s Wildlife Crime Division as it investigates the illicit contraband at the center of this escalating war between conservationists and both Mexican drug cartels and Chinese Mafia, the gas-filled swim bladders of the totoaba fish.
+The “courageous undercover agents” featured in the film are led by ELI’s co-founder, Andrea Crosta.
+The film follows ELI’s Wildlife Crime Division as it investigates the illicit contraband at the center of this escalating war between conservationists and both Mexican drug cartels and Chinese Mafia, the gas-filled swim bladders of the totoaba fish.
 Native to the Sea of Cortez, the totoaba are being poached at an alarming rate because of a superstitious belief among some in China that their bladders — which cost more per ounce than gold — possess miraculous healing powers.
 Nicknamed the “fake gold” or “cocaine of the sea,” these extremely rare fish have triggered a multimillion-dollar black market that threatens not only their existence, but virtually all marine life in the region.

 The resulting public report, Operation Fake Gold, was the first of its kind to shed light on the intricate and dangerous criminal organizations behind the poaching and trafficking of totoaba, Totoaba Cartels and Chinese businessmen residing in Mexico.
 Much more detailed Confidential Intelligence Briefs were also shared with trusted Chinese and Mexican authorities – the most significant amount of confidential information on this illegal trade ever identified.